-Our results show that most of the U.S macroeconomic events generally cause jumps in all markets in our sample.
-However, stock index futures clearly dominate the picture.
-Interestingly, the larger the surprise, the greater impact it has on all three European stock index futures.
-For example, U.S unemployment rate announcement on 6 June and 5 September 2008, where the employment rate was 0.4 worse than expected, caused a large negative jump in all three equity index futures i.e., Euro Stoxx50, CAC40 and DAX30.
-There is also a strong correlation between the directions of the surprises and signs of the jumps implying that most of the time, investors only base their trades on the forecasted numbers and take a long position in the index if the indicator is better than expected and short it after a bad news.
+Our results show that while most of the U.S macroeconomic events generally cause jumps in all markets in our sample, stock indices futures clearly dominate the picture.
+Interestingly, the larger the surprise, the greater impact it has on all three European stock indices futures.
+For example, U.S unemployment rate announcement on 6 June and 5 September 2008, when the announced number was 0.4 worse than expected in both instances, caused a large negative jump in all three equity indices futures i.e., Euro Stoxx50, CAC40 and DAX30.
+There is also a strong correlation between the sign of the surprises and direction of the jumps implying that most of the time, investors may base their trades on the forecasted numbers and take a long position in the index if the indicator is better than expected and short it after a bad news.
 However, there are sometimes negative reactions to good news.
 One of the plausible reasons explaining this discrepancy is that there may be some other factors beyond macroeconomic announcements that can have a strong impact on the orientation of the jump.
-Secondly, as the mean forecast is not always a very good predictor of the market direction, the surprises may not serve as the true sentiment of the market.10
+Secondly, as the mean forecast is not always a very good predictor of the market direction, the surprises may not serve as the true sentiment of the market.11 on January 02, 2008 to the ISM Price index, indicating existence of cojumps, particularly in European equity indices futures.